alex-ball/bathslides/README.md

 To install the class from scratch, follow these instructions.
-If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first two steps.
+If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first three steps.

- 1. Compile bathslides.dtx just as you would a normal LaTeX file.
-You will need to enable shell escape for minted to work properly.
-As well as the usual PDF (or DVI) and auxiliary files, several others are generated.
+ 1. Run `etex bathslides.dtx` to generate the class and package files.
+(You can safely skip this step if you are confident about step 2.)

+ 2. Compile bathslides.dtx using your favourite version of LaTeX with shell escape enabled (as required by minted for typesetting the listings).
+You will also need to run it through `makeindex`.
+This will generate the main documentation (DVI or PDF).

- 2. Compile bathslides.dtx a second time with `-jobname=bathslides-slides`
+ 3. Compile bathslides.dtx a second time with `-jobname=bathslides-slides`
     as a command line option to generate the sample slides.
-Again, you will need to enable shell escape for minted to work properly.
+Again, you will need to enable shell escape so that minted can mark up the code listings.

- 3. Move the files to your TeX tree as follows:
+ 4. Move the files to your TeX tree as follows:

-      - `source/latex/bathslides`: bathslides.dtx, bathslides.ins
+      - `source/latex/bathslides`:
+        bathslides.dtx,
+        bathslides.ins
-      - `tex/latex/bathslides`: bathcolors.sty, bathslides.cls,
+      - `tex/latex/bathslides`:
+        bathcolors.sty,
+        bathslides.cls,
+        beamerthemeBath.sty,
-        beamerthemeBath.sty, and the separately available image files as noted above (unless you have a better place to keep logos)
+        and the separately available image files as noted above (unless you have a better place to keep logos)
-      - `doc/latex/bathslides`: bathslides.pdf, bathslides-slides.pdf,
+      - `doc/latex/bathslides`:
+        bathslides.pdf,
+        bathslides-slides.pdf,
         README.md

- 4. You may then have to update your installation's file name database before TeX and friends can see the files.
+ 5. You may then have to update your installation's file name database before TeX and friends can see the files.

 Licence